apache/nuttx/configs/sama5d4-ek/README.txt

   Background
   ----------
   By default, a NuttX configuration uses a periodic timer interrupt that drives all system timing.
-The timer is provided by architecture-specifi code that calls into NuttX at a rate controlled by CONFIG_USEC_PER_TICK.
+The timer is provided by architecture-specific code that calls into NuttX at a rate controlled by CONFIG_USEC_PER_TICK.
   The default value of CONFIG_USEC_PER_TICK is 10000 microseconds which corresponds to a timer interrupt rate of 100 Hz.